|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed August 28, 1943

 On August 4, 1943, VMF-214 F4U Corsairs led by Burnett and Synar participated in a multi-service mission fighter sweep over the Central Solomons.
-During the air combat, Charlies Lanphier claimed one victory.
-A confused air combat marked by mistaken identity of RNZAF P-40s for Ki-61 Tonys pilots from VMF-214 claimed three kills including one claimed by Charlies Lanphier.
+During the air combat, Charles Lanphier claimed one victory.
+A confused air combat marked by mistaken identity of RNZAF P-40s for Ki-61 Tonys pilots from VMF-214 claimed three kills including one claimed by Charlie Lanphier.

 Built by Vought.
-Assigned to the United States Marine Corps (USMC).
-Assigned to squadron VMF-214 "Swashbucklers" operating Fighter 1 Airfield on Guadalcanal.
+Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 02577.
+Assigned to the United States Marine Corps (USMC), Marine Fighting Squadron 214 "Swashbucklers" VMF-214 operating Fighter 1 Airfield on Guadalcanal.
 No known nickname or nose art.

-On August 28, 1943 took off from Fighter 1 Airfield on Guadalcanal on a strafing mission against Kahili Airfield (Buin) on southern Bougainville.
+On August 28, 1943 took off from Fighter 1 Airfield on Guadalcanal piloted by 1st Lt Charles C. Lanphier on a strafing mission against Kahili Airfield (Buin) on southern Bougainville.
 En route to the target, the formation experienced bad weather and the formation became separated and this Corsair was never seen again.
 When this aircraft failed to return, it was declared Missing In Action (MIA).

 Only one aircraft, F4U piloted by Lt.
 Alvin J. Jensen managed to reach the target and strafed parked aircraft claiming 24 burned.
 Japanese records indicate only five were burned on this day.